DevkarthikSuresh/YOLO-DSP-enhanced-detection/README.md

 Before sending the image to YOLO, we apply a sequence of classical DSP operations:

 - **Non-Local Means Denoising:**
-  Removes high-frequency noise while preserving edges.
+  Removes high frequency noise while preserving edges.

 - **CLAHE (Contrast Limited Adaptive Histogram Equalization):**
-  Enhances local contrast in the L-channel of the LAB color space, improving visibility in hazy areas.
+  Enhances local contrast in the L channel of the LAB color space, improving visibility in hazy areas.

 - **Sharpening (Unsharp Masking):**